Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 = Where can I get more information about this plugin? =

-Find out more in about the plugin [in our documentation](https://test.resurs.com/docs/x/IoDhB).
+Find out more about the plugin [in our documentation](https://test.resurs.com/docs/x/IoDhB).

 = Can I upgrade from version 2.2.x? =